 Cost and comfort had us adding insulation, but not necessarily sealing our walls.
 The folly of this was quickly realized, and vapour barriers became a part of the building envelope shortly thereafter.

-Vapour barriers stopped the flow of moist air through walls, this of course led to a buildup of moisture in homes, and condensation on windows was common place.
+Vapour barriers stopped the flow of moist air through walls, this of course led to a buildup of moisture in homes, and condensation on windows was common place and hard to stop.
 This led to a build up of mould and mildew in homes.
 Modern day airtight homes need mechanical assistance to stop moisture damage and protect indoor air quality, especially true in basements where ventilation is essential to stop mold forming.

 There are still those that profess that walls need to breath and that 'houses are too airtight', but this myth is completely false and very damaging to your home.
 Walls need to be able to dry, ideally in both directions.